EsdrasCaleb/moodle_upgrade_script/README.md

 ```
 We do not make downgrades

-If your moodle is not a git folder or there are significant old plugins use the non plugin variant
+If your moodle is not a git folder or there are significant old plugins use the no plugin variant
 ```
 bash upgrade_nonplugins.bash moodle_dir current_version destination_version
 ```

 #### If you altered the moodle core this will erase your modifications, use the non plugins variant to prevent this

+After the update check if everithing is okay if you used the no plugins variant copy all plguins from _old to the actual
+folder.